ManApart/quest-command/notes.md

 Flee stops combat, combatants stay in location (for now) Every target within a location can have an x,y,z position
+- If a target doesn't have the alive property (is an activator) and health reaches 0, instead of dying, the activator/item is destroyed

 ### Crafting